 ways to satisfy your wanderlust when you can't travel

-This blog post is for all of those outdoor adventurers in a time of pause.
+Whether you’re grounded because a family member needs your help, you’re saving up to go somewhere, or for any other reason, this blog post is for all those outdoor adventurers in a time of pause.

 Virtual Travel Pin - 12 Ways to Satisfy Your Wanderlust When You Can't Travel

-1. VIRTUALLY EXPLORE THE HIDDEN WORLDS OF FIVE U.S. NATIONAL PARKS
+1. VIRTUALLY EXPLORE THE HIDDEN WORLDS OF THE NATIONAL PARKS

 Virtual Travel the Hidden Worlds of the National Parks

+Exploring the National Parks from home is one of my favorite ways to soothe wanderlust.
+Google Arts & Culture created a virtual interactive experience with the US National Parks that I love.
 I recommend checking it out even if you’ve been able to visit these parks because you likely have not seen them like this!
-As they call it – “The Hidden Worlds.”

 Kenai Fjords National Park, Alaska